Skip to content

 Escalating a thread

-To escalate, just click the Escalate button at the bottom of the Thread page, under the composer:
+To escalate, just click the More button at the bottom of the Thread page, under the composer, and pick Escalate

 Changing or clearing the escalation path